Faculty Development & Mentoring Overview

 The individual development plan is entirely optional but will help a faculty member focus time, energy and resources towards achieving realistic academic career goals; both personal goals and goals by the department or division for the faculty members career.
 These should be matched with appropriate time allocations, a mentoring team and defined outcomes.
 Mentees should use this document during discussions with their formal mentor or even their Department Division Director and revise together as appropriate.
 To be effective it should be prepared annually and reviewed as a measurement of career growth in preparation for completing the Annual Faculty Assessment, and, maintained by the faculty mentee.
 At his or her discretion they may share a copy with their Department Division Director and/or Department Chair.

 Four examples of plans are listed below:

 Due to the diverse nature of needs specific to each division specialty, the Department of Internal Medicine Mentoring Program is division based and each division director will serve as a Division Director of Faculty Development (DDFD) further developing guidelines to meet their division needs.
-The School of Medicine Office of Professional Development and Faculty Affairs provided assistance and guidance to the FDC during the development of our Mentoring Program and this web site to ensure that all information is in congruence with the policies and procedures of the School of Medicine.
+The School of Medicine Faculty Affairs and Faculty Development office provided assistance and guidance to the FDC during the development of our Mentoring Program and this web site to ensure that all information is in congruence with the policies and procedures of the School of Medicine.